 Today, my kids tell me that stress is in their DNA.
 It is unavoidable.
-I get stressed just thinking about their worries.
+I get stressed just thinking about their stress.
 I think we all would agree that stress is a byproduct of living in today’s world.
 So much seems to be out of whack.
 In surfing terms, life can be gnarly!

 One only needs to look at our children in the school system today to see the depth of our predicament.
-Their challenges are earthshaking compared to what I faced at that age.
+Their challenges are earthshaking compared to what we faced at that age.
 How is it that grammar school students have to worry about a mass shooting at their school?
-(1) Middle school students today are questioning their gender identity.
+(1) Middle school students today are questioning their gender identity!
 (2) College students are increasingly turning to suicide (3).
 We have a high school in our backyard that has a suicide rate that is four times higher than the national average.
 That is not something anyone wants to discuss, including the media.

-I meet many parents and teachers from this high school at Trader Joe’s, and everything I see tells me they are doing a great job with these kids.
+I meet many parents and teachers from this high school while working at Trader Joe’s, and everything I see tells me they are doing a great job with these kids.
 But that does not remove the burden.
 The anxiety associated with living in today’s world is literally killing us.

 We need a way to cope.
 “Slowing Down” (4) is a part of it, and having “Marathon Faith” (5) can surely help the long-term view.